Lefkas or Lefkada the Greek Ionian Island of Lefkas

 - Drink bottled water rather than the local water.

-- Invest in a small travel guide for Lefkas.
-Try to buy one that incorporates a few Greek words and phrases, and maps of the island.
+- Invest in a small Lefkas travel guide.
+Buy one that incorporates a few Greek words and phrases, and maps of the island.

 - Do not put toilet paper down the toilet but place in the appropriate, provided bin.

 - Pack a torch in case you are off the beaten track or there is a power cut.

 - Vassiliki had many German visitors as well as English.

 - The hotels and apartments that are a little away from the centre of Vassiliki may be hard to access for visitors who have disabilities or have mobility issues.

 - Pack a folding umbrella.